v-iashin/JumpMethod/README.md

 Finally, there is also a JupyterNotebook `Simulations (Figure 4).ipynb` which was created for illustrative explanations why and how the replication can be achieved.

 ## TODO:
-1. Add the Transformed distortion curves to class (easy: this is just a cumulate of Jumps).
+1. Add the Transformed distortion curves to the class (easy: this is just a cumulate of Jumps).
-2. Add to the README the discription of the algorithm.
+2. Add the discription of the algorithm to the README.
 3. Replicate the Iris results (SJ, p.
 12).
 4. Replicate the bootstrap results (SJ, pp. 13--15).